Batcave: The Batman

 The Batman features a much more high-tech Batcave, with large computer displays and flashing blue lights.
 Among these displays are the "Bat-Wave" warning signals, an alternate way of calling upon the Caped Crusader before the Bat-Signal went into service.
 As a throwback to the 1960s Batman series, the cave has assorted 'Bat-poles' for Batman and Robin which allow them to traverse faster.
-Additionally, the episode "Joker's Express" reveals that the Batcave is also connected to some old mines beneath the city that were created during its past as a coal-mining town in the late 1800s.
+The episode "Joker's Express" reveals that the Batcave is connected to some old mines beneath the city that were created during its past as a coal-mining town in the late 1800s.
+Unlike many other incarnations of the Batcave which only have one exit/entrance, the Batmobile and other vehicles exit the cave through a variety of concealed dead-ends and disguised construction sites scattered around Gotham City.
+Batman also established a series of satellite Batcaves across Gotham.